-Last week saw nearly 200 Sixth Form College students studying IT converging on Hull University to find out more about careers in the Digital Sector from employers in the area.
-This new conference–style event was the brain child of Ben Wallis, Vice Principal at Wilberforce Sixth Form College, and was expertly organized by Tina Jenkinson, LMI Project Manager at East Riding of Yorkshire Council.
+Last week saw nearly 200 Sixth Form College students studying IT converging on Hull University to find out more about careers in the Digital Sector from employers in the area. high dose of ivermectin This new conference–style event was the brain child of Ben Wallis, Vice Principal at Wilberforce Sixth Form College, and was expertly organized by Tina Jenkinson, LMI Project Manager at East Riding of Yorkshire Council.
 Support from Hull University’s Schools and Colleges Liaison Service and University Student Ambassadors helped make the day go smoothly.

 The morning’s activities focused on an overview of the Sector given by Tina Jenkinson whose links with many local businesses, researching Labour Market Information for East Riding Council, give her a great insider view.
 Eye opening presentations from both big well known and specialist quickly developing local IT companies including Sauce, VISR, GCHQ and KCOM followed.
 Students were given time in the afternoon for valuable networking with local digital employers to hear about the wide range of careers opening up to them.
 Information and advice on HE opportunities and degree courses that could take them into advanced roles in this exciting industry was also available.

-Tina Jenkinson explains: ‘It is really important that young people learn about the local labour market to help them understand where jobs are locally, the skills and qualifications employers are looking for in their future workforce and the growth sectors in the region.
-This all helps reduce local skills gaps as well as ensuring young people leave education and training with the skills and qualifications required to grow our local economy.
+Tina Jenkinson explains: ‘It is really important that young people learn about the local labour market to help them understand where jobs are locally, the skills and qualifications employers are looking for in their future workforce and the growth sectors in the region. aussie ivermectin This all helps reduce local skills gaps as well as ensuring young people leave education and training with the skills and qualifications required to grow our local economy.
 Events like this provide a great experience for young people hear directly from employers about developments and opportunities in the sector.

 Sixth Form College students from as far away as Scarborough traveled to participate in this innovative event and Wilberforce College gave all their Level 3 IT students the opportunity to engage with employers in this valuable way.